-We'll talk more about scopes in Chapter 5, Scopes and contexts.
+We'll talk more about scopes in ???.

 2.1.3.
 EL name

 If you want to reference a bean in non-Java code that supports Unified EL expressions, for example, in a JSP or JSF page, you must assign the bean an EL name.